Widow And Lawyers Call For Government And Highways England To Stop All-Lane Running Motorways Or Face Possible Legal Action

 “We join Claire in yet again repeating our call for the Department for Transport, Grant Shapps, and Highways England to acknowledge that the development and roll out of ALRs was flawed and take measures or face potential legal action.

 “In the meantime we would encourage as many people as possible to contribute to the Transport Committee’s inquiry.”
-Helen Smith - Associate Solicitor
+Helen Smith - Senior Associate Solicitor

 Smart motorways: 'ongoing risk of future deaths'

 Jason Mercer, 44, and Alexandru Murgreanu, 22, of Mansfield, were killed on 7 June, 2019, when they were knocked down by a lorry shortly after a minor collision on the M1 near Meadowhall in South Yorkshire.
 The pair had pulled over to the roadside as far as possible – and yet the lane was not closed to traffic until after the second, fatal collision.

 At an inquest into their deaths, coroner David Urpeth said ALRs carried "an ongoing risk of future deaths".
 Jason was found not to have been at fault and was placed at risk of serious injury or death when he broke down on an ALR smart motorway.

 The coroner heard evidence from representatives from Highways England.
 The inquest was told that Jason’s and Alexandru’s death may have been avoided had there been a hard shoulder.

 The report by the expert transport team at Royal HaskoningDHV also found that ALRs were designed without enough thought for human error.

 Claire is running a crowdfunding appeal at www.crowdjustice.com/case/smart-motorway-jr/ as part of her campaign and to support her legal challenge.